Projects

 One of the items deemed as necessary from our members is the ability to network with one another.
 The majority of our members weren't even aware of another LGBT+ person in physics before they joined this group.
 Since 2010, we have been organizing sessions at the APS March and April meetings.
 As we move forward, we're looking at expanding our presence into other conferences.
 If you are interested in helping create such sessions, please contact us at info@lgbtphysicists.org.

 When physicists talk about issues related to diversity or broadening participation in the field, the focus, thus far, has typically been on creating support mechanisms for women or people of color.
 However, physicists who identify as LGBT+ are also a minority within the physics community and can also find themselves marginalized in certain ways.
-This document aims to highlight opportunities for making the physics workplace more inclusive for LGBT+ scientists.
+This document, written by lgbt+physicists and WGLE, aims to highlight opportunities for making the physics workplace more inclusive for LGBT+ scientists.

 Best practices for the inclusion of LGBT+ people on campus can be found in several places.
 In the first portion, we limit ourselves to a set of recommendations that are particularly relevant to physicists and physics department chairs (as opposed to general university administrators).
 After a brief glossary of terms, we make both short-term and long-term department-level suggestions, followed by several recommendations for university-level policies that may guide conversations with institutional administrators.
 A list of useful external resources is available at the end of the document, along with the author list.
 Policies that can be implemented rapidly are flagged with stars.